 I am a principal in the leadership consulting practice at Heidrick and Struggles, a global leadership advisory firm with a presence in 60 countries and our purpose is to help our clients change the world, one leadership team at a time.
 We help some of the biggest companies on the planet with their leadership challenges because we believe that leadership can actually make an impact.
 Our method allows leaders the opportunity to really look inside themselves to ask ‘How do I lead myself?’, ‘How do I lead on a team?’, and ‘How do I make an impact on my organization?’.
 We believe that the focus is always first and foremost on how you lead yourself; we begin by accelerating individual leadership.
 On that basis you can really help an organization accelerate.
 We also create African content around our leadership strategies.
 We’ve developed quite a body of knowledge and we’ll blend that with our international thought leadership through partners such as Stanford University and Harvard University, among others.
 We aim to build on our thought leadership library by incorporating lessons from Africa.

 I plan to really tap into the African Leadership Network in order to learn from established African leaders in a real world sense.
 How do we look at the challenge of leading in Africa through African eyes?
 At Heidrick & Struggles, we recently published a piece of research asking leaders from around the world about the changes in leading as a CEO in a volatile and uncertain world.
 Fred Swaniker is also committed to ensuring that we bring an African point of view on leadership strategy to the table.
 There is no reason why there can’t be more Africans leading global multinationals, because African leaders have something to offer that’s different.
 Africa has capabilities & learnings that we must incorporate into our overall understanding of leadership.
-We’ve got to move quite rapidly in order to really challenge the standard MBA curriculum.
+We’ve got to move quite rapidly in order to really challenge the standard EMBA curriculum.
 I’ll be looking to emphasize the practicality of leadership.
 Our continent is different and we’ve got to incorporate that point of view into the curriculum.